swade1987/simple-go-service/docs/docker-workflow.md

 ## 3. Proving the container is fit for purpose

-Now we have created a docker image we need to validate its fit for purpose.
+Now we have created a docker image we need to validate it is fit for purpose.

 To validate this we will use the `docker-compose.yml` in the root directory.